X-linked dystonia parkinsonism

-X-linked dystonia parkinsonism (XDP), also known as Lubag Syndrome or X-linked Dystonia of Panay, is a rare x-linked progressive movement disorder with high penetrance found almost exclusively in males from Panay, Philippines.
+X-linked dystonia parkinsonism (XDP), also known as lubag syndrome or X-linked dystonia of Panay, is a rare X-linked progressive movement disorder with high penetrance found almost exclusively in males from Panay.
 It is characterized by dystonic movements first typically occurring in the 3rd and 4th decade of life.
 The dystonic movements often either coexist or develop into parkinsonism within 10 years of disease onset.

 Symptoms and signs

 Symptoms typically present in the 3rd or 4th decade of life, but have been seen as early as the age of 14.
 It presents with torsion dystonia, particularly when presenting at a younger age, which then progresses to parkinsonism with or without ongoing dystonia.
 Often the two symptoms coexist.
-The parkinsonian features of x-linked dystonia parkinsonism include festinating gait, bradykinesia, blepharospasm, and postural instability.
+The parkinsonian features of X-linked dystonia parkinsonism include festinating gait, bradykinesia, blepharospasm, and postural instability.
 It often lacks a resting tremor, helping to differentiate it from Parkinson's disease.

 Genetics

-X-linked dystonia parkinsonism is thought to result from a mutation of the TAF1 (TATA-binding protein-associated factor 1) gene at Xq13.1.
-It has an X-linked, recessive pattern of inheritance.
-Genetic analysis suggests that the responsible mutation was introduced into the ethnic groups of Panay (especially to the Hiligaynon people) over two millennia ago.